AdobeDocs/experience-manager-cloud-manager.en/help/managing-code/private-repositories.md

 1. Cloud Manager uses a GitHub app to securely interact with your repository.
    * An owner of your GitHub organization must install the app located at `https://github.com/apps/cloud-manager-for-aem` and grant access to the repository.
-   * Please refer to GitHub's documentation for details on how this is done.
+   * See GitHub's documentation for details on how this is done.

 1. To enhance security, you must create a secret file in the default branch of your repository.
-Tap or click **Generate**.
+Click **Generate**.

-1. Confirm the generation of the secret file by tapping or clicking **Confirm**.
+1. Confirm the generation of the secret file by clicking **Confirm**.

     ![Confirm secret generation](/help/assets/repositories/confirm-generation.png)